-The A70 is a mobile phone (Portable Device) from Siemens operating in the 900 MHz, 1800 MHz and 1900 MHz frequency range.
-The device has an integrated antenna and the system concepts used are the GSM 900, GSM 1800 and PCS 1900 standards including GPRS Class 8.
+The SL75 is a mobile phone (Portable Device) from Siemens operating in the 900 MHz, 1800 MHz and 1900 MHz frequency range.
+The device has an integrated antenna and the system concepts used are the GSM 900, GSM 1800 and PCS 1900 standards including GPRS Class 10.

-The objective of the measurements done by IMST was the dosimetric assessment of one device in the PCS 1900 standard.
+The objective of the measurements done by IMST was the dosimetric assessment of one device in the PCS 1900 standard with slider up and down.